cle5eland/azure-iot-central-wfh/README.md

 ### Create a VM

 Next, we are going to provision the guts of our development environment.
-I have put together a script to do this for you automatically.
+I have put together a script to do this for you automatically (using Powershell).

 1. Install Azure CLI for your operating system by following the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+If you already have Azure CLI, _make sure you upgrade to latest_.
+For Windows users, make sure you install Azure CLI _for WSL_.
+1. From your shell, run `az login`, and follow the prompts to login with your MSDN Account (Not your microsoft account).
 1. Clone this repo
-1. From your shell, run `az login`, and follow the prompts to login with your MSDN Account (Not your microsoft account).
-1. Navigate to the `local` directory under this project.
+1. Open Powershell and navigate to the `local` directory under this project.
-1. Run `sh ./provisionVM.sh`.
+1. Run `./provisionVM.ps1`.
 The location defaults to West US, but feel free to change it to something closer to you (the list of valid location values will be listed for your convenience).
 This will provision your machine and generate all the scripts you'll need to use on the day-to-day in the `local/user` directory.

 ### Set up your VM to run IoT Central